 Touching the Chest Too High

-Where should the bar touch on bench press?
+The optimal placement for the bar during bench press is crucial.
 When the barbell touches the chest too high, there will be unnecessary increased stress on the primary movers, increasing the ROM, and placing the shoulder at risk of injury.
 This usually happens because the elbows are too flared out or tucked in too much towards the torso; both will bring discomfort, signaling something wrong.
 The solution would be to either tuck elbows or flare elbows, respectively.

 Touching the Chest Too Low